zsparal/api-documentation/source/guides/payment-status-changes.rst

     to expire depends on the payment method.
 We explain this in more detail below.

 ``failed``
     The payment has failed and cannot be completed with a different payment method.
+We will call your webhook when a payment gets the ```failed``` status.

 ``paid``
     This status occurs whenever a payment is successfully paid.
 When this status occurs we will call your webhook.